Non-Invasive Bunion Treatment in Singapore

 - Unsuitable Footwear

-The main cause of bunions in Singapore is genetic.
+The main cause of bunions in Singapore is genetics.
 It is not uncommon for our podiatrists to see bunions across multiple generations of a patient’s family.
+When children develop bunions at a young age, this is known a juvenile bunions.

 What are the symptoms?